rustyeddy/rustyeddy.com/content/software/tracking-changes-to-code.md

 ---

-It frightens me everytime I am introduced to a new software project where the "latest" source code is somebodies folder somewhere and copies are being _zipped_ and _copied_ via email or thumbdrive.
+It frightens me everytime I am introduced to a new software project where the "latest" source code is somebodies folder _somewhere_ with copies being passed around on thumb drives.

-This process is confusing from the get go, and just goes downhill from there.
+Such a lack process invites confusion from the beginning and inspires questions like:

+> which copy of the file has your changes?

-> If you are working like this STOP!
-Start using Version Control NOW!
+If you are working like this STOP!
+It does not have to be this way. no, start using Version Control now!

 Done correctly, your VC will track _every change_ to your source code with clear well written summaries (logs) of the problem that was